twister2016/twister/README.md

 ```

 ### Compile and Install
-The Twister package can be install using the following commands:
+The Twister package can be installed using the following commands:

 ```
 	make install